-If your dog has a tendency to tug, an industrial-strength nylon webbing will keep them close without sacrificing comfort.
+If your dog has a tendency to tug, industrial-strength nylon webbing will keep them close without sacrificing comfort.
 Water-resistant and quick-dry materials also prevent chafing and other skin irritations.
-The cherry on top however, is that these heavy-duty dog collars are available in countless beautiful bright colors.
+The cherry on top, however, is that these heavy-duty dog collars are available in countless beautiful bright colors.

 That said, if your dog struggles with a collar, you might need to take some tension away from the neck.
 Browse our large selection of dog harnesses to find the perfect fit for your pup.

 Is your pup filled with boundless energy and a thirst for adventure?
 Then you’ll want to consider a tough and fast-drying dog collar material like canvas or woven fabric.
 These are perfect for keeping your pup dry and comfortable through trips to the lake or the beach.

 Are you dealing with a small lap dog who loves staying at home?
 Then a more lightweight and designer material like nylon will do the trick just fine.

 Finally, if all else fails, a classic leather collar will always work thanks to its versatility and strength.

 With so many different collar styles, collar materials, and state-of-the-art dog accessories being released each year, it might be difficult to cut through the noise and find the perfect collar for your furry companion.
 In order to pin down what exactly makes for a great collar, you have to understand its core purpose: Keeping your pup safe.